Meeting Our Animal Welfare Objectives: Some Examples

 Regarding our egg business, 100% of our contracted supply originates from farms which are either United Egg Producers (UEP) compliant or UEP certified.
 This is confirmed by an independent, third-party audit, which is conducted annually.
 The audit sets objectives and target requirements in several areas, including hen housing, space, air quality, feed and water, biosecurity, bird movement, waste mitigation and care.

-Cargill was also the first major protein producer to implement third-party remote video auditing (RVA) systems in all of our turkey plants and beef plants in the U.S. Currently, we are also implementing the third-party RVA system in our Canadian chicken processing plant.
+Cargill was also the first major protein producer to implement third-party remote video auditing (RVA) systems in all of our turkey plants and beef plants in the U.S. And, we also implemented the third-party RVA system in our Canadian chicken processing plant.
 This tool helps us manage, and meet, our animal welfare accountability goals, and allows us to maintain high standards of animal handling and care at our processing plants.

 At our Canadian broiler chicken business, in support of continuous improvement in animal welfare, Cargill has initiated the process for transitioning from an electric water stunning system to a Controlled Atmospheric Stunning (CAS) system.
 An internal committee is has been charged with the responsibility to carefully chose and implement the system which will best addresses bird welfare while also meeting our business needs.
 The completion of this project is estimated to take place in 2018.